fluffeliger/fly-console/README.md

 # Fly Console

----

-Fly Console is build to easy manipulate the terminal xonsole in multiple aspects It is possible to change the color, clear the terminal or manipulate the position and visibility of the cursor.
+Fly Console is build to easy manipulate the terminal xonsole in multiple aspects It is possible to change the color, clear the terminal or manipulate the position, visibility of the cursor and use custom input methods.

-With that all said, lets get into the documentations `:D`
+You can install it for python via pip [here](https://pypi.org/project/flyconsole/) and you can view the source code on github [here](https://github.com/fluffeliger/fly-console).

 ## Documenation

 Welcome to the documentation about the fly console package c:

+The Documentation is based on the newest Version.

 With this package it is possible to change the foreground and background color of the text in the terminal, write with or without line breaks, set the cursor position with different modes, show and hide the cursor or clear the console on specific parts.